Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Fitting the Data

 The velocity along the orbit \citep[][Eq.
 2.36]{Car_Ost07} is

 Since the mass of Mars is $\approx$ 3.23 $\times$ 10$^{-7}$ M$_{\odot}$ \citep[][p.
 295]{Tho_etal00}, for our purposes here we shall ignore it.

 We wish to calculate the position of Mars at increments of one Earth day starting at the moment of its perihelion.
 At perihelion r = r$_{min}$ = $a (1 - e)$.
-Using the known semi-major axis size and eccentricity of Mars' orbit, we can calculate the maximum velocity at perihelion with Equation 8.
+Using the known semi-major axis size and eccentricity of Mars' orbit (or a range of assusmed values), we can calculate the maximum velocity at perihelion with Equation 8.
 On perihelion day traveling at velocity $v_{max}$ Mars moves 0.6349 degrees along its orbit as viewed from the Sun.
 This allows us to calculate the constant $h$ for Mars using Equation 1.
 Then, by alternating use of Equations 7 and 1 we can calculate $r$ and $\theta$ for Mars each day along its orbit.
 The X-Y coordinates are obtained simply: $X = r$ cos($\theta$) and $Y = r$ sin($\theta$).

-For the Earth let us adopt a circular orbit.
-(The eccentricity of the Earth's orbit is actually about 0.0167.)
+Given the small eccentricity of the Earth's orbit (0.0167), let us begin with the simplest possible model by assuming a circular orbit for the Earth, which of course implies a constant velocity.
 On average, the Earth moves 360.0/365.2422 = 0.985647 degrees per day with respect to the Sun.
 This gives us another set of X-Y coordinates in the same coordinate system, with the Sun at the origin and the +X-axis in the direction of Mars' perihelion.

-Consider Figure \ref{f3}.
-According to the Solar Systems Dynamic Group, Horizons On-Line Ephemeris System at Jet Propulsion Laboratory, the previous perihelion of Mars occurred on Julian Date 2,457,003.8524 (December 12, 2014, at 08:27:29 UT).
-The next perihelion occurs on Julian Date 2,457,691.0507 (October 29, 2016, at 13:13:04 UT).
-For the moment we will take the perihelion dates as given.
+Consider Fig. \ref{oppos}.
+According to the Solar Systems Dynamic Group, Horizons On-Line Ephemeris System at Jet Propulsion Laboratory,\footnote[5]{ https://ssd.jpl.nasa.gov/horizons.cgi} one perihelion of Mars occurred on Julian Date 2,457,003.8524 (12 December 2014, at 08:27:29 UT).
+The next perihelion occurred on Julian Date 2,457,691.0507 (29 October 2016, at 13:13:04 UT).
+For the moment let us take the perihelion dates as given.
 They are not directly observable, but the date of opposition of Mars essentially is.
 Mars' ecliptic longitude differs from that of the Sun by 180 deg near the mid-time of its retrograde motion.
-From our data we find opposition to have occurred on May 22, 2016, at 2 hours UT.
-According to the {\em Astronomical Almanac} for 2016 opposition occurred on May 22nd at 11 hours UT.
-The agreement is reasonably good.
+From our data we find opposition to have occurred at JD 2,457,730.36 $\pm$ 0.62 (21 May 2016 at 21 hours UT).
+According to the {\em Astronomical Almanac for the Year 2016}, opposition occurred on May 22nd at 11 hours UT, or JD 2,457,530.96.
+The agreement is within one standard deviation.